 PCEUT 598 Independent Research (*, max.
 24)

 Basic and clinical research problems in drug disposition and effect.
-Prerequisite: 2.50 GPA and permission of instructor.
+Prerequisite: minimum grade of 2.50 GPA and permission of instructor.

 PCEUT 600 Independent Study or Research (*-)